Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 The backend part of the software will aggregate the data into one row per user per day, enrich it (add carbon footprint data), and then write this to the database.

-In order to do this, you need to uncomment `useCustomLogs` and set it with a value (e.g. ga_dashboard/samples/sacct_output_multi_user.txt) in your scripts configuration file before running
+In order to do this, you need to uncomment `useCustomLogs` and set it with a value (e.g., `ga_dashboard/samples/sacct_output_multi_user.txt`) in your scripts configuration file, before running:

 ```
 $ python scripts/run_green_algorithms_on_logs.py --config <your_config_file.txt>